 6 Does the project involve new or significantly changed handling of a considerable amount of personal data about each individual in the database?
 Examples include intensive data processing such as Staff HR, Crime data, Intelligence data.
-Examples include intensive data processing such as stall rin, chine data, intelligence data.
-7 Does the project involve new or significantly changed handling of personal data about a large number of individuals?
-Any data processing of this nature is attractive to organisations and individuals seeking to locate people, or to build or enhance profiles of them.
-Does the project involve new or significantly changed consolidation, inter-linking, cross-referencing or matching of personal data from multiple sources?
-8 This is an especially important factor.
+200000000000000 7 Does the project involve new or significantly changed handling of personal data about a large number of individuals?]
+Any data processing of this nature is attractive to organisations and individuals seeking to locate people, or to build or enhance profiles of them. Ш 8 Does the project involve new or significantly changed consolidation, inter-linking, cross-referencing or matching of personal data from multiple sources?
+0 This is an especially important factor.
 Issues arise in relation to data quality, the diverse meanings of superficially similar data-items, and the retention of data beyond the very short term.
 Exemptions and Exceptions Does the project relate to data processing which is in any way exempt from legislative privacy protections?
 9 Examples include law enforcement and national security information systems and also other schemes where some or all of the privacy protections may be negated by legislative exemptions or exceptions.
-Does the project's justification include significant contributions to public security measures?
-Measures to address concerns about critical infrastructure and the physical safety of the population usually have a substantial impact on privacy.
+Does the project's justification include significant contributions to public security ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 10 Measures to address concerns about critical infrastructure and the physical safety of the population usually have a substantial impact on privacy.
 Yet there have been tendencies in recent years not to give privacy its due weight.
 This has resulted in tensions with privacy interests, and creates the risk of public opposition and non-adoption of the programme or scheme.
-10 Does the project involve systematic disclosure of personal data to, or access by, 11 third parties that are not subject to comparable privacy regulation?
-Disclosure may arise through various mechanisms such as information sharing with other agencies or outsourcing of aspects of the data-handling to sub-contractors.
+Does the project involve systematic disclosure of personal data to, or access by, ļ third parties that are not subject to comparable privacy regulation?
+11 Disclosure may arise through various mechanisms such as information sharing with other agencies or outsourcing of aspects of the data-handling to sub-contractors.
 Third parties may not be subject to comparable privacy regulation because they are not subject to the provisions of the Data Protection Act or other relevant statutory provisions, such as where they are in a foreign jurisdiction.
 Concern may also arise in the case of organisations within the UK which are subsidiaries of organisations headquartered outside the UK.

-The answers to questions I - II need to be considered as a whole to determine whether a full-scale PIA is warranted, and if so, whether the scope of the PIA should be wide-ranging or focused on a particular aspect of the project.
+PI he answers to questions I - II need to be considered as a whole to determine wheth A is warranted, and if so, whether the scope of the PIA should be wide-ranging or articular aspect of the project.

 Full-Scale PIA required?
-Yes No
+Yes No Tun Scale Fra Fedunea.

-If a full-scale PIA is not required, proceed to Step 2 - Criteria for Small-Scale PIA

-If a full-scale PIA is required, what should be its scope?
+If a full-scale PIA is not required, proceed to Step 2 - Criteria for Small-Scale PIA f a full-scale PIA is red 14 nould be les